objectx/strlcpy/README.md

-strlcpy
+strlcpy & strlcat
 =======

-Naive implementation of strlcpy and strlcat.
+A naive implementation of strlcpy and strlcat.